Porsche Boxster GTS & Kawasaki Z1000

 The real beauty, though, of this Porsche is a character trait that it retains from all those that came before it – and that’s its usability.
 You can simply potter around in ‘D’ if you’d like, and the ride is actually quite liveable – even on broken pavement.
 We even did some mild off-roading in this car – as you can see from some of the pictures.
 I want to criticise this car, I really do, but the only thing that I can come up with is the fact that I still prefer the steering feel of Porsches of years past with their hydraulically assisted racks rather than the electronic power steering of this car – but even that’s on the verge of becoming a non-issue in the latest generation of Porsches.

 At the end of the day, if you enjoy driving, there’s simply no way you can restrain yourself from being in awe of this machine – but not so much that you don’t enjoy every second you spend behind the wheel.
-Like I said, this is why I pursued this profession in the first place.
-Sure, the bike will give you a bigger rush – but Arup was dishevelled and sweaty on this hot day, while I was as fresh as a daisy enveloped in the alcantara and carbon fibre of the cabin of the GTS.
+As I said, this is why I pursued this profession in the first place.
+Sure, the bike will give you a bigger rush – but Arup was dishevelled and sweaty on this hot day, while I was as fresh as a daisy enveloped in the Alcantara and carbon fibre of the cabin of the GTS.
 Quite honestly, there’s no other place where I would rather be…

 From the saddle of the Z1000